 As an anti-plagiarism measure, prior to returning a grade on an assignment the instructor or TA may require the student to meet with them to discuss the submitted work.
 The purpose of the meeting is to determine whether the student actually wrote the work they submitted.
-Submitting academic work as one's own when it was actually written by someone else-or something else, including a generative AI platform such as ChatGPT-is a type of fraud, and will be subject to the plagiarism policies linked above.
+Submitting academic work as one's own when it was actually written by someone else-including an AI-is a type of fraud, and will be subject to the plagiarism policies linked above.
 However, please note that being asked to discuss your submitted assignment is not an accusation of plagiarism; it is simply due diligence on the part of your instructors, who are responsible for ensuring fairness to all students in the course.